Gertrude Lythgoe: Rum running career

 After the 18th Amendment was established in 1917, the manufacture, sale, and transportation of alcohol was banned in the United States.
 As a result, the alcohol trade became a lucrative business.
 Lythgoe proposed the idea of entering the rum trade to her company A. L. William Co, which granted her representative of their dealings in that area, giving her full control over their involvement in the rum trade.
 She moved to Nassau, the capital of the Bahamas and the rum trade, in 1922.

 A photo of Gertrude Lythgoe with the captain of a ship.

 Lythgoe prided herself on the quality of her product as she sold alcohol from the British Scotch Whiskey wholesaler, Haig and MacTavish.
 This pride in good quality also established her partnership with Captain Bill McCoy as she later sailed with him to the rum row, off the coast of the USA, to witness the selling of the goods.

 Notably, Lythgoe claimed that all her dealings in the rum trade were legal.
-She sold the alcohol to people in the Bahamas, which was legal under their law, but had no contract to sell or move the alcohol to the U.S. This movement was all done by the bootleggers she primarily sold too, but had no part in after the sale.
+She sold the alcohol to people in the Bahamas, which was legal under their law, but had no contract to sell or move the alcohol to the U.S. This movement was all done by the bootleggers she primarily sold to, but had no part in after the sale.

 Many people were skeptical of Lythgoe because of her gender, some thinking she was a U.S. spy, but she did not tolerate any sort of questioning of her position.
 On one occasion, the story goes that a man was found criticising Lythgoe and her quality of alcohol by Lythgoe herself.
 She later stated "I told him I’d put a bullet through him as sure as he sat there.
 He went away mighty quick.”

 A photo of Gertrude Lythgoe with the crew of a ship.

 Her time in the Bahamas also granted her the nickname Cleo due to her resemblance to Cleopatra.
 She was tall with dark hair and was commonly assumed to be an array of ethnicities.
 Her style contributed to this as she commonly wore dangling earrings, snake accessories, rings, bracelets, hats or turbans that were often purple, and a cigarette.

 The year after prohibition was established, alcohol sales increased to four hundred times what they had been prior.
 As a result, Lythgoe became extremely wealthy and resided in the Lucerne Hotel with other bootlegger companions.
 Lythgoe became famous in the United States during the mid 1920s as a result of her skill in the bootlegging industry.
 She became known as "The Bahama Queen" and her nickname Cleo became a part of her bootlegging identity.